Repository setup

 3. git status : check git status again to confirm you have staged the right files

-4. git commit -m "Commit message" : create a commit with message
+4. git commit -m "YOUR COMMIT MESSAGE" : create a commit with message

 5. git pull : pull latest changes before pushing to ensure your local repo is up-to-date

-6. git push : push your changes to upstream repo
+6. git push : push your changes to remote repo

-1. Follow the instructions in the MEDS setup guide to create a new PAT.
+1. Follow steps 6 and 7 in the MEDS setup guide to create a new PAT.

-2. Once you have created your PAT, do git push again to push your changes.
+2. Once you have created your PAT, do git push again, enter your credentials (the PAT will be your password), and push your changes.

 MAKE SURE YOU’VE SUCCESSFULLY PUSHED YOUR UPDATES BEFORE ENDING